-The Class 1-AF Certificates will have a payment priority over the Class BF Certificates.
-The Class AV Certificates will have a payment priority over the adjustable rate subordinate certificates.
-With respect to the adjustable rate subordinate certificates, the Class MV Certificates with a lower numerical designation will have a payment priority over Class MV Certificates with a higher numerical designation and all the Class MV Certificates will have a payment priority over the Class BV Certificates.
+The Class A Certificates will have a payment priority over the subordinate certificates.
+With respect to the subordinate certificates, the Class M Certificates with a lower numerical designation will have a payment priority over Class M Certificates with a higher numerical designation and all the Class M Certificates will have a payment priority over the Class B Certificates.

 Subordination is designed to provide the holders of certificates having a higher payment priority with protection against most losses realized when the remaining unpaid principal balance on a mortgage loan exceeds the amount of proceeds recovered upon the liquidation of that mortgage loan.
-In general, this loss protection is accomplished by allocating realized losses among the certificates related to that loan group or loan groups, beginning with the related subordinate certificates with the lowest payment priority.
+In general, this loss protection is accomplished by allocating realized losses among the subordinate certificates, beginning with the subordinate certificates with the lowest payment priority.